s223060317/loginpage_doctors/README.md

-# Guardian Monitor – Doctor Login App
+# Guardian Monitor – Doctor Login

 This Android application is part of the **Guardian Monitor** system designed for aged care.
 It provides doctors with an intuitive and efficient way to access, monitor, and update patient health information.